-Integration Devices Configure the FortiGate settings for FortiDeceptor integration.
-Quarantine Status Status of blocked IP addresses.
+Detection Devices Configure the third-party malware detection devices for FortiDeceptor integration.
+When FortiDeceptor detects a suspicious file transfer in an incident, FortiDeceptor will send raw files to those detection devices for malware inspection and display the result along side the Incident.
+Quarantine Integration Configure the quarantine devices for FortiDeceptor integration Quarantine Status Status of blocked IP addresses.
 IOC Export Export the IOC file in CSV format for a specified time period.